MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/custom-integration.md

   * Upload the custom files in the order mentioned [here](/azure/active-directory-b2c/tutorial-create-user-flows?pivots=b2c-custom-policy#upload-the-policies)
 * **Function app**
   * The sample code has feature of updating user’s FirstName and LastName via Service2Service auth on user’s login.
-  * This implies that MCT will always have the same FirstName and LastName of the user as present in your external portal, and it will be updated automatically whenever the user logs in.
+  * This implies that CT will always have the same FirstName and LastName of the user as present in your external portal, and it will be updated automatically whenever the user logs in.
   * Please update the required params in code following the documentation of S2S here Service to [Service Authentication](/azure/industry/training-services/microsoft-community-training/rest-api-management/service-to-service-authentication) and then publish the function app.
 * Here is a [sample recording](https://microsoft.sharepoint.com/:v:/t/BuildingSangam/EQZ7Z2zY7zdAuQY5leNYmwgBO7-ezdGFTUngJWdz70wmsA?e=YIITyN) for your reference.

 ### Does Community Training provide any job matching capabilities?
-How can I integrate Community Training with external job portals?
+How can I integrate Community training with external job portals?

 Community Training does not come with any job matching capabilities out of the box.
 However, the platform can be integrated with external job portals to push learner progress and course certificate using the REST APIs.